WHAT MAKES THE TRAINING CONCEPT STAND OUT

 Digital competences: Because Practice Enterprises simulate real-life commerce, trading makes use of software and online tools for accounting, banking, taxes, shipping and excise.
 As a result, trainees become familiar with the use of technology for business activities and simultaneously develop their IT skills.

-Transferability: The concept can be easily adapted and transferred to other countries and various target groups.
+Transferability & remote possibilities: The concept can be easily adapted and transferred to other countries and various target groups.
+The Practice Enterprise can also be operated remotely or in a hybrid from, based on your needs.
 The Coordination Centre in Germany provides the national Central Offices and/or Practice Enterprises in new countries with the necessary framework and guidelines.

 BENEFITS OF THE CONCEPT FOR PRACTICE ENTERPRISE TRAINEES